Modular value: 20 credits

 Duration: Term 1

 Teaching: Tues 10 am - 3pm (full-time), Sat 10 am – 4 pm (part-time)

 This module aims to provide a general introduction to studying social research.
 It focuses on the ways in which researchers make decisions about research questions, designs and methods and the various assumptions that underpin those decisions.

-The course emphasises key features of social research including different approaches to reviewing literature, constructing and presenting an argument, understanding samples, populations and generalisations, and critically appraising existing research.
-It continues with a consideration of generic issues for research such as the main principles of ethics for applied empirical research, the role of theory in research, and the philosophical bases that underpin our understanding of, and assumptions about, the social world.
+The course emphasises key features of social research including different approaches to research and different research methods.
+There is consideration of generic issues for research such as the main principles of ethics for applied empirical research, the role of theory in research, and the philosophical bases that underpin our understanding of, and assumptions about, the social world.

 On completion of the module, students are expected to be able to:

-demonstrate knowledge and understanding of different approaches to reviewing literature
+demonstrate knowledge and understanding of different approaches to research

 be aware of the philosophical bases for understanding the social world